Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Decomposition in ,

-Let us find the decomposition of $w_0$ corresponding to the {\it principle of the highest root} (Proposition \ref{prop_1_Dn}) and prove that $w_0$ is the longest element in $W(D_n)$.
-Let us start with examples of decomposition of $w_0$ for small values of $n$.
+In Proposition \ref{prop_1_Dn}, we find the max-orthogonal decomposition of $w_0$ and prove that $w_0$ is the longest element in $W(D_n)$.
+First of all, let us start with examples of decomposition of $w_0$ for small values of $n$.

 \begin{example}

 \end{example}

 Example \ref{exmp_D4_1} prompts us the general form of the element $w_0$.